-Every other year IBBY presents the Hans Christian Andersen Awards to a living author and illustrator whose complete works have made a lasting contribution to children's literature.
+The Hans Christian Andersen Award is the highest international recognition given to an author and an illustrator of children's books.
+Every other year IBBY presents the Andersen Award to a living author and illustrator whose complete works have made a lasting contribution to children's literature.

 The Author's Award has been given since 1956 and the Illustrator's Award since 1966.
 The Award consists of a gold medal and a diploma, presented at a festive ceremony during the biennial IBBY Congress.

-Hans Christian Andersen Awards 2010
+Hans Christian Andersen Award 2018 - Jury

-Hans Christian Andersen Awards 2008
+Hans Christian Andersen Award Winners 1956-2014

 > Order Publications